Automated Workflows: The First Step in Warehouse Automation

 The system considers a worker’s current location in relation to the next closest item on the list.
 So, if the worker just finished picking item 12 and item 32 is only a few steps away from the worker’s current location, they’ll be directed to pick item 32 next.

-Other warehouses employ powerful picking algorithms for walking path optimization.
+Other warehouses employ powerful picking algorithms for picking path optimization.
 A popular choice is the “ant colony” optimization.

 This approach gets its name from ant behavior: When the first few ants in a colony leave in search of food, they take off in random directions.
 They leave a trail of pheromones so their family can follow.
 While they all may wind up at the same food source, there’ll be more pheromones left on the fastest route.
 As more waves of ants leave the colony, more ants take the fast route, optimizing the food hunting process.